jplehmann/timecalc/README.md

 TimeCalc
 ========
 A simple timesheet calculator for adding up hours worked.
+You can see a live version here: [http://timecalc.herokuapp.com]

 I designed this to have a small app to tinker with JavaScript and related technologies.
 So far it incorporates:
 * [JQuery] for UI behavior